Macrichie/getter-setter/README.md

 # Getter-Setter

 ### Pre-requisites

-* Install Node JS v12.x.x and above
+- Install Node JS v12.x.x and above
-* Install yarn  - `npm install -g yarn`
+- Install yarn - `npm install -g yarn`
-* Ethereum Private key (use MetaMask wallet)
+- Ethereum Private key (use MetaMask wallet)
-* Ensure to add 0x as prefix to your private key
+- Ensure to add 0x as prefix to your private key in your .env file

 ### Getting Started

-* Run `yarn` to install all dependencies
+- Run `yarn` to install all dependencies

 ### Run script